 BOSH mitigates most of these problems while bringing the benefits of Kubernetes to users.
 In addition to making it easier to test everything and resurrecting VMs, the CFCR community continues to add new features.
 A good example is BOSH DNS that allows users to remove load balancer out of the equation.
 It provides Master HA, so if the master goes down then it removes it from the DNS record.

-During the Cloud Foundry Summit, Oleksandr Slynko, Principal Software Engineer, Pivotal and Chen talked about these new features of CFCR that make life easier for Cloud Foundry users:
+During the Cloud Foundry Summit, Oleksandr Slynko, Principal Software Engineer, VMware and Chen talked about these new features of CFCR that make life easier for Cloud Foundry users: